 - Fred Armon Toomer (1889-1961), American businessman, 3rd Vice-President of Atlanta Life Insurance Company

 - Thomas Armon Pridgen (b.
 1983), American drummer, known for his work with The Memorials, The Mars Volta, Christian Scott, Wicked Wisdom, Keyshia Cole, and others

-- Armon Henderson, American Democrat politician, Alternate Delegate to Democratic National Convention from California, 1964
+- Armon Henderson, American Democratic Party politician, Alternate Delegate to Democratic National Convention from California, 1964

 Related Stories +